Brain Health

 How Skullcap Protects the Brain

 One species of skullcap, Scutellaria baicalensis Georgi, sometimes called Chinese skullcap, has four major flavonoids: baicalein, baicalin, wogonin and wogonoside.
 According to a study published in the Journal of Ethnopharmacology, flavonoids extracted from Scutellaria baicalensis Georgi can decrease malondialdehyde (MDA), a marker of oxidative stress, in damaged brain tissue after “carotid artery occlusion” or the narrowing of blood vessels that carry blood from the heart to the brain.2 The researchers also found that these flavonoids can increase superoxide dismutase (SOD) in brain tissue after an ischemic incident.
-SOD is one of the body’s most powerful antioxidants.
+SOD is one of the body’s most potent antioxidants.
 It’s essential to reducing inflammation and its associated damage.
 Another benefit of the flavonoids is that they protect brain tissue that isn’t getting enough blood and oxygen, as well as protecting the blood vessels from reperfusion damage (which can happen when the blood suddenly flows back after a period of restriction).
 There’s more.
 Skullcap flavonoids thin blood even more than aspirin, allowing blood to flow more smoothly through constricted blood vessels.
 This can reduce stroke damage.
-In an animal study, researchers found baicalin in particular could reduce inflammation and apoptosis in the hippocampus after an ischemic incident.
-The rats given baicalin had better spatial memory, more neurons in the hippocampus and less inflammation than did those in the control group.3
+In an animal study, researchers found baicalin, in particular, could reduce inflammation and apoptosis in the hippocampus after an ischemic incident.
+The rats given baicalin had better spatial memory, more neurons in the hippocampus, and less inflammation than those in the control group.3

 How to Take Scullcap for Brain Health